-• Can food vouchers be reimbursed?
-No, food vouchers, as well as per-diems are non-eligible costs.
-The only way to cover board or catering is through a separate invoice.
+- Can food vouchers be reimbursed? - No, food vouchers, as well as per-diems are non-eligible costs. - Who can be considered an "expert" to have their fees covered?

-Who can be considered an "expert" to have their fees covered?
+Expert is a person who contributes to the project with his/her professional work

-Expert is a person who contributes to the project with his/her professional work (research, study, lecture, etc.).
+(research, study, lecture, etc.).
 Contracts with experts cannot be ruled by Labor Code but only by other legislature, e.g. Commercial or Civic Code.
 This means that salaries of the grantee's employees or his or her own work cannot be considered expert work and refunded.